harrellbm/Quartz-Garden/content/Core Mindsets for a Healthy Community.md

 - [[Other Minded]] - We are called as members of Christ’s body to look outside ourselves to the needs of others.
 “If one member suffers, all suffer together; if one member is honored, all rejoice together.” - 1 Cor.
 12:26.

 - [[Humble Future Focus]] - Though we cannot see into the future, we expectantly plan and pray for the will of God to become manifest within our community.
 We can adopt the saying of James 4:15  "If the Lord wills, we will live and do this or that.

-Scriptural Mindset - Focus on Scripture as the foundation of life and practice.
-- Trinitarian Mindset - Focus on the reality of our triune God and their economy of salvation.
-Salvation comes From the Father Through the Son By the Holy Spirit.
-- Mission Mindset - Focus on sharing Christ and welcoming guests
-- Discipleship Mindset- Focus on training up leaders
-- Abundance Mindset  - Focus on the abundance of opportunities and resources that we have rather than bemoaning what we do not.

 Todo: add mindsets outlined in the starfish and the spirit book